nkakouros-original/ansible-role-certbot/README.md

     certbot_auto_renew_hour: 3
     certbot_auto_renew_minute: 30

-By default, this role configures a cron job to run under the provided user account at the given hour and minute, every day.
-The defaults run `certbot renew` (or `certbot-auto renew`) via cron every day at 03:30:00 by the user you use in your Ansible playbook.
+By default, this role installs a systemd service that runs under the provided user account and a timer that fires at the given hour and minute, every day.
+The defaults run `certbot renew` (or `certbot-auto renew`) every day at 03:30:00 by the user you use in your Ansible playbook.
 It's preferred that you set a custom user/hour/minute so the renewal is during a low-traffic period and done by a non-root user account.

 ### Source Installation from Git